 On behalf of the entire student body and the members of the Student Government Association, I would like to welcome you to Southeastern Louisiana University.
-I am looking forward to the 2011-2012 school year, and I am honored to be serving as your Student Body President.
+I am looking forward to the 2012-2013 school year, and I am honored to be serving as your Student Body President.

-College is a very exciting and important time in your life, and this handbook is guaranteed to help you over the course of your collegiate career.
-I strongly encourage you to take full advantage of the valuable information and tools within this handbook.
-Inside you will find a wealth of recourses which include: a weekly planner, university policies and procedures, and services that are available to all Southeastern students.
+College is a very exciting and important time in your life, and this handbook is guaranteed to help you over your collegiate career.
+I strongly encourage you to take full advantage of the valuable information and tools within.

-As you continue your academic pursuits, remember that your college education is a learning experience that takes place inside and outside of the classroom.

-Southeastern offers over one hundred student organizations and I firmly believe there is at least one that will be a great fit for you, as it will enhance your Southeastern experience.
+As you continue your academic pursuits, remember that your college education is a learning experience that takes place inside and outside the classroom.
+Southeastern offers over one hundred great student organizations.
+I firmly believe there is at least one organization that will be a great fit for you.
+There is never a dull moment on campus and I hope you will join in on the excitement.
+Show your Lion Pride and attend athletic events, you won't be disappointed!

-Our Student Government Association is here to serve you, and if you have questions, comments or concerns, please feel free to call us at (985) 549-2296 or stop by the office, Room 207 in the Student Union.
+Our Student Government Association is here to serve you.
+We offer a variety of FREE services from scantrons to coffee.
+It is also our goal to address any issues you may have, and my challenge to you is voice your opinions.
+If you have any questions, comments or concerns, please feel free to call us at (985)-549-2296 or stop by the office, Room 207 in the Student Union.